starryskiessouth/starryskiessouth.github.io/content/about/acknowledgements.md

   main:
     parent: About Us
 ---
+*The above photo was taken at* Cheaha State Park during the event *[Discovering Dazzling New Depths of Dark Skies](https://www.alapark.com/events/cheaha-state-park/discovering-dazzling-new-depths-dark-skies)* in April 2022.

 Many thanks to...

 * **Ellyn Grady** (University of Alabama at Birmingham) for providing tips and resources for getting our non-profit paperwork started